George Floyd protests in Arkansas: Little Rock

-On May 30 about 400 to 500 people took part in a peaceful protest on the steps of the Arkansas State Capitol.
+On May 30 about 400 to 500 people took part in a protest on the steps of the Arkansas State Capitol.
 During the evening, protesters clashed with police as protesters shot fireworks at police, police fired tear gas at protesters, some windows were broken in businesses across the street, and Interstate 630 was briefly blocked on two occasions.
 A new mural was also added on West 7th Street.

 On June 14, four Walmarts and a Sam's Club closed for a day after protesters demonstrated outside store entrances, with one group forming a human chain in front of the Walmart on Cantrell road.
 Police did not coordinate the closings with Walmart, and there were no arrests or reports of damage associated with the protests.

 On June 17, Mayor Frank Scott announced that the Little Rock Police Department had banned its police force from using "vascular neck restraints", saying "We have been listening to the protesters."